AdrienneTuynman/adriennetuynman.github.io/Teaching.md

 ### Teaching material

 Check out me and [Timothée Mathieu](https://tmathieu.gitlabpages.inria.fr/home/)'s animated video about performing safe tests [here](https://www.youtube.com/watch?v=K18QBMPB7A0).
+We also made one about best arm identification, successive rejects and track and stop [here](https://www.youtube.com/watch?v=IX_GJeOFP7Q).

-If you speak french, also check out our video explaining best arm identification algorithms to highschoolers [here](https://youtu.be/02HCPY_XErw).
+For French speakers, we have a shorter video about best arm identification, aimed at highschool students, [here](https://youtu.be/02HCPY_XErw).

 ### 2023-2026